LimeChain/gosemble-research/docs/2-go-to-wasm.md

   * [ ] the `_start` export func should be called somewhere to init the heap (the host does not support that).
   * [ ] better abstractions, the extalloc GC depends on third party allocation API that might change in the future.

+We have forked TinyGo and have created the following pull requests, which include all of the completed steps above:
+* Polkawasm target, using TinyGo's `gc_conservative` garbage collector, found [here](https://github.com/LimeChain/tinygo/pull/1)
+* An extended version of the polkawasm target, which uses an `extalloc` garbage collector, which uses the Host imported allocator functions (`ext_allocator_malloc_version_1`, `ext_allocator_free_version_1`), found [here](https://github.com/LimeChain/tinygo/pull/2/)

 **Setup Polkadot Host**
 1. [x] Fork and add [gossamer](https://github.com/LimeChain/gossamer) as a submodule.
 2. [x] Make the necessary changes to run locally provided Runtime inside the Host.